ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-10.md

 ## Instructions
 Use `onEvent("buttonId","click", function() { ... })` to wire the button.
 Inside, log `"clicked"` to the Console.

+## ✅ Check
+1. Open your webpage in a browser
+2. Open Chrome DevTools (F12) and go to the Console tab
+3. Click your Send button
+4. You should see "clicked" appear in the Console
+5. If nothing happens when you click, check that:
+   - Your button ID matches exactly in the `onEvent` call
+   - The `onEvent` function is properly defined
+   - There are no JavaScript errors in the Console

 ---

 **Next:** Level 11 - Input Value Reading